accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 *   **Q: What technology was used to build visR?**
     A: visR is a comprehensive package for the R programming language, built using the Shiny framework for the user interface and plotly for interactive visualizations.

+---

+# Page: software/projects/ai/project9.html
+## RAG Chatbot with Gemini

+### Project Summary
+This project is the very chatbot application you can interact with right now on this website.
+It is a sophisticated, bilingual (English/Hungarian) RAG (Retrieval-Augmented Generation) chatbot designed to be embedded as a widget on any website.
+It acts as a knowledgeable team member, answering questions based on a curated knowledge base, and is a complete demonstration of building a production-ready AI assistant.

+### Q&A Snapshot
+*   **Q: What is the RAG Chatbot with Gemini project?**
+    A: It is the application you are using right now.
+It's a custom-built AI assistant designed to provide information about my services and projects in a conversational way.
+*   **Q: What are the main features of this chatbot?**
+    A: The key features are its bilingual support (English/Hungarian), conversational memory to understand follow-up questions, an advanced RAG architecture to ensure factual answers, and interactive navigation buttons to guide users on the website.
+*   **Q: What technology does this chatbot use?**
+    A: The backend is a serverless Node.js function hosted on Vercel.
+It uses Google's Gemini models for language generation and understanding.
+The frontend is built with vanilla HTML, CSS, and JavaScript and runs securely in an iframe.
+*   **Q: How does its conversational memory work?**
+    A: For follow-up questions, it uses an LLM to rewrite the vague query (e.g., "tell me more") into a specific, standalone question based on the conversation history.
+This ensures the subsequent knowledge base search is highly accurate.

+---

+# Page: software/projects/ai/project10.html
+## ModernBlog AI Editor

+### Project Summary
+This project is a modern, responsive static HTML blog website paired with a powerful, browser-based AI-Assisted Blog Editor.
+It allows content creation, editing, and AI-powered assistance to happen entirely on the user's local machine, with no need for a database or backend.

+### Q&A Snapshot
+*   **Q: What is the ModernBlog AI Editor?**
+    A: It's a complete static blog system where the content editor runs entirely in your browser.
+It uses AI to help write and edit posts, and it generates the final HTML files locally.
+*   **Q: What are its key features?**
+    A: It has a client-side WYSIWYG editor, live preview, multi-provider AI integration (OpenAI, Gemini, Groq), context-aware AI assistance, and AI image generation.
+*   **Q: How does it work without a backend?**
+    A: The entire application is built with vanilla JavaScript, HTML, and CSS.
+State is managed in the browser and drafts are saved to `localStorage`.
+It leverages browser APIs to let the user save the generated HTML files directly to their computer.
+*   **Q: What technology does it use?**
+    A: It is built with pure HTML, CSS, and modern JavaScript (ES6+), with no frameworks.
+It integrates with various AI provider APIs (OpenAI, Google, Groq, Hugging Face) on the client side.

-© 2024 Accaderi.
+© 2025 ModernBlog.
 All rights reserved.

 ---

 # Page: software/projects/archi/project1.html
-## Unreal Engine Quick Guide for Architects.
-(Unreal for architects)
+## Unreal Engine Quick Guide for Architects

 ### Project Summary
-This project is a comprehensive guide for architects and visualization professionals on how to use Unreal Engine for architectural visualization.
+This project is a comprehensive guide for architects and visualization professionals on how to use Unreal Engine for architectural visualization (ArchViz).
 It covers essential topics from basic controls and material creation to advanced lighting (Lumen, Path Tracing) and performance optimization.

 ### Q&A Snapshot
 *   **Q: What is this project?**